riccardogiorato/pocketbotanist/docs/README.md

 I have been thinking about Judea phrase and I started pondering about if teaching "Cause" and "Effect" might be even the to solution to teach a machine to recognize flowers.

-I also want to reflect on the association of "Cause" and "Effect" with stories we create or tell everyday.

 Let me explain if a children points a dandelion and ask you what's its name, you'll probably tell the answer but you won't stop there.
 You might show them how a dandelion reacts when you blow some air on it.
 By doing that the children will be interested and curios, probably trying to imitate you as soon as possible looking at other plant trying to find another dandelion.